Shadowsong27/Shadowsong27.github.io/content/career.md

 legend (being as accurate as I can):

-- `Basic understanding`: Never used in production environment but has a general idea on how a solution should be like, able to build POCs
+- `Basic understanding`: Never used in production environment but has a general idea on how a solution should be like, able to build POCs and experiment on it
-- `familiar`: able to design, implement solutions
+- `familiar`: has production experience, able to design, implement solutions or workflow end to end
-- `proficient`: able to design, implement and optimized solutions, workflow
+- `proficient`: everything from `familiar` + with confidence that this should be the most optimized solution given all factors considered

 ### Engineering Skills

-Programming language
+#### Programming language

+- Python 3 - Proficient
-- Main programming language is Python 3, familiar with Python coding standard, common practices and design patterns
+    - familiar with Python coding standard, common practices and design patterns
+    - thinks type hinting, naming convention and inline docs are critical

-- Familiar with Python web backend frameworks
-    (Falcon and Django), familiar with RESTful API design
+    - familiar with Python web backend frameworks (Falcon, Django, FastAPI), familiar with RESTful API design

+- SQL - Proficient
+    - not much to talk about really

+#### Tools

+- Spark, Presto, Hive - Proficient in usage, familiar with internals
+- Delta Lake - Proficient
+- Proficient in Airflow 1 + 2, including internals
+- Data Warehouses (Redshift) - Proficient
+- Data Lake (Delta + s3) - Proficient
+- Relational DB - Proficient in Postgres, MySQL
+- NoSQL - Familiar with Mongo and Dynamo
+- Familiar with other databases such as redis, AWS Dynamo etc.

-Data
+#### Data

 - Proficient in Data modeling
-- Proficient in Airflow, aware of pitfalls, able to design custom Plugins, able to device workarounds for framework related bugs
 - Proficient in modern Data Warehouse solution design (Inmon approach), data pipeline designs
-- Proficient Postgres (Redshift) SQL skill for both OLAP and OLTP types of queries, familiar with and relational database knowledge
-- Familiar with other databases such as KV store, AWS Dynamo etc.
-- Basic understanding with open sourced big data technologies including Kafka and Spark
+- Proficient in performing common optimization measures like partitioning, bucketing etc.
+- Proficient in design and performing Data Quality Checks

 General

 - Familiar with modern programming toolkit: Unix terminal operations, version control, Docker, setup CI/CD, documentations
-- Familiar in commonly used Amazon Web Services, able to independently deploy solutions from start to end
+- Familiar in commonly used Amazon Web Services (including those that are typically out of DE scope such as Cloudfront or networking configuration), able to independently deploy solutions from start to end

 ### Analytical Skills